-- 3.4 The complaints and concerns received from residents regarding these antisocial behaviours, reference conducts which pose a significant danger to public safety and can cause harassment, alarm and/or distress - 3.5 Such antisocial behaviour has generated an increasing number of complaints, it has caused risk to public health and safety and has caused harassment to users of the public spaces within the Restricted Areas (as shown on the draft PSPO map) as well as serious damage to Council property and wildlife.
+- 3.4 The complaints and concerns received from residents regarding these antisocial behaviours, reference conducts which pose a significant danger to public safety and can cause harassment, alarm and/or distress.
+In addition to complaints made to the Council, Essex Police have also received separate reports regarding some PWC use.
+(Appendix 4 shows examples and evidence). - 3.5 Such antisocial behaviour has generated an increasing number of complaints, it has caused risk to public health and safety and has caused harassment to users of the public spaces within the Restricted Areas (as shown on the draft PSPO map) as well as serious damage to Council property and wildlife.